saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-21-juniper-cisco_ios_xr_mpls_vpn.md

 set interfaces lo0 unit 1 family inet address 10.0.0.1/32
 ```

-Apart from the obvious difference in syntax, there are two things here to consider.
+Apart from the obvious difference in syntax, we notice two things.
 The Cisco interfaces need to be enabled using `no shutdown` before they can be used.
-On the Juniper device, we need to ready the interface to allow different encapsulation on the main interface.
+On the Juniper device, we need to ready the interface to allow different encapsulation on the main interface as well as on the sub-interface.
 Because `flexible-vlan-tagging` and `encapsulation flexible-ethernet-services` will enable most of the scenario's, I generally default to using that.

 To verify the interface status on `ios_xr_1`, we issue to the following command: